andrew/ultimate-awesome/README.md

 - [awesome-ascii](https://github.com/90dy/awesome-ascii) - 👻 Awesome ASCII games, libraries, tools, softwares and more. just for the fun.
 - [awesome_roadmaps](https://github.com/aboelkassem/awesome_roadmaps) - A curated list of roadmaps for the software industry and other technologies from GitHub and other resources.
 - [awesome](https://github.com/amorist/awesome) - Manage my GitHub star.
+- [awesome-d4](https://github.com/cagartner/awesome-d4) - 🎉 A curated list of awesome things related to Diablo 4.
 - [awesome-merakiapis](https://github.com/CiscoDevNet/awesome-merakiapis) - Collection point for all the awesome Meraki APIs.
 - [awesome-sse](https://github.com/emad7105/awesome-sse) - A curated list of resources about Searchable Symmetric Encryption (SSE).
 - [awesome-transformer-ocr](https://github.com/EriCongMa/awesome-transformer-ocr) - This repository is created to share current progress of transformer based optical character recognition(OCR).
 Welcome to share~.